-Laura Maylene Walter is a writer and editor in Cleveland.
-Her debut novel, Body of Stars, is forthcoming from Dutton.
-Her writing has appeared or is forthcoming in Poets & Writers, Kenyon Review, The Sun, The Master’s Review, Ninth Letter, Michigan Quarterly Review, The Southeast Review, Chicago Tribune‘s Printers Row, and many other publications.
+Laura Maylene Walter is a writer and editor in Cleveland and the author of the debut novel Body of Stars (Dutton 2021).
+Her writing has appeared in Poets & Writers, Kenyon Review, Literary Hub, The Sun, The Masters Review, Ninth Letter, Michigan Quarterly Review, The Southeast Review, Chicago Tribune‘s Printers Row, and many other publications.

 Laura has been a Yaddo Fellow, a Tin House Writers’ Workshop Fiction Scholar, and a writer-in-residence at the Chautauqua Institution, Art Omi: Writers, and the former Writers in the Heartland.
 She is the recipient of the Ohioana Library Association’s 2011 Walter Rumsey Marvin grant and the 2010 G.S.
 Sharat Chandra Prize for Short Fiction.
 Her debut short story collection, Living Arrangements (BkMk Press 2011), won a national gold IPPY award and a silver Foreword Book of the Year award.